yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 (ROI).

 The ROI box is a hard filter which filters out all points lying outside of this box.
-Normally, this box defines where Pick-it looks for objects, here, it is used to define which points belong to the model and which don’t:
+Normally, this box defines where Pickit looks for objects, here, it is used to define which points belong to the model and which don’t: